peter-evans/slash-command-dispatch/README.md

 Dispatching commands to be processed elsewhere keeps the workflow queue moving quickly.
 It essentially allows you to run multiple workflow queues in parallel.

-### Advantages of slash-command-dispatch
+### Key features

 - Easy configuration of "ChatOps" slash commands
-- Separating the queue of `issue_comment` events from the queue of commands to process keeps it fast moving
+- Enables separating the queue of `issue_comment` events from the queue of commands to process to keep it fast moving
 - Users receive faster feedback that commands have been seen and are waiting to be processed
-- The ability to handle processing workloads in multiple repositories in parallel
+- The ability to handle processing commands in multiple repositories in parallel
 - Long running workloads can be processed in a repository workflow queue of their own
-- Even if commands are processed in the same repository, separation of comment parsing and command processing logic allows easier management of "ChatOps" use cases
+- Even if commands are dispatched and processed in the same repository, separation of comment parsing and command processing makes workflows more maintainable, and with less duplication

 ### Demo